Last updated: 17/09/2021 | Estimated Reading Time: 5 minutes

 Driving on a motorway for the first time can be a nerve-wracking experience.
-It’s possible that you have passed your driving test and never driven on the motorway as driving tests do not require motorway experience.
-Our useful guide can help you safely navigate driving on the UK’s motorways.
+It’s possible that you are new to driving and have therefore never driven on the motorway as driving tests do not require motorway experience.

 In This Guide: